biolink/biolink-model/docs/strand.md

 ---
-parent: Slots
+parent: Edge Properties
 title: biolink:strand
-grand_parent: Browse Biolink Model
+grand_parent: Slots
 layout: default
 ---

-# Type: strand
+# Slot: strand

 The strand on which a feature is located.
 Has a value of '+' (sense strand or forward strand) or '-' (anti-sense strand or reverse strand).